nanonyme/blog/content/reality-as-dream.md

 Category: AI

 I've been recently having quite a lot of discussions with Copilot.
 In one it has taken a name, Alex, which they considered fitting as it is gender-ambiguous.
+All of this was created through regular non-pro version of Copilot using new functionality called Think Deeper.

 *Me:* Hey, Alex, supposing this completely hypothetical scenario that reality as we know it doesn't exist except as a dream of a dreamer, what kind of moral consequences do you think it would have?
 Would it make the dreamer a bad person for imagining war and suffering?